 - Research Writing (PhD, MPhil, Hons Thesis): All locations

-- Wollotuka: Callaghan (with Alison Hillier)
+- Wollotuka: All locations (with Alison Hillier)

 Specialised maths and stats Learning Advisers provide support (individual or small group consultations, workshops and drop-ins) and resources for a range of courses, including mathematics, statistics, physics, chemistry, medicine and economics, via your course Blackboard site.

 eConsultations allow you submit an electronic draft of your work to a Learning Adviser.
 They will review and provide you with feedback via your student email - within two working days.

 Book an eConsult appointment to secure a place in the queue for review.
 Include your specific query in the comments field (mandatory) and attach your draft, along with the assignment instructions and marking criteria.
 Note: eConsult is not a proof reading or editing service.

 Peer Assisted Study Sessions (PASS)